lucasmrl/resumi/README.md

 # Resumi

-A front-end web app to build resumes.
+A front-end web app to build resumes.<br/>
 My second React.js project.
 The goal was to learn more about React, Hooks, Context API, and router.

 [Live Demo](https://resumiapp.herokuapp.com/) - https://resumiapp.herokuapp.com/